Low-M-Rank Tensor Completion and Robust Tensor PCA: Introduction

 with $a^i \in \C^n, i=1,\ldots,r$. \end{definition}

 It is obvious that $\rank_{CP}(\F) \leq \rank_{SCP}(\F)$ for any given super-symmetric tensor $\F$.
-In the matrix case, i.e., when $d=2$, it is known that the rank and symmetric rank are identical.
-However, in the higher order case, whether the CP-rank equals the symmetric CP-rank is still unknown, and this has become an interesting and challenging open problem (see Comon \etal \cite{Comon2008}).
-There has been some recent progress towards answering this question.
-In particular, Zhang \etal \cite{Zhang2014} recently proved that $\rank_{CP}(\F) = \rank_{SCP}(\F)$ holds for any $d$-th order super-symmetric tensor $\F$ if $\rank_{CP}(\F)\leq d$.
+In the matrix case, i.e., when $d=2$, it is known that the rank and symmetric rank are identical. {However, in the higher order case, whether or not the CP-rank equals the symmetric CP-rank has remained an interesting and challenging open problem, known as Comon's conjecture \cite{Comon2008}.
+Very recently a counterexample disproving Comon's conjecture was claimed; see~\cite{Shitov2017}.
+Some earlier attempts to settle Comon's conjecture include \cite{Zhang2014,Friedland2016}.}